ozmodiar/Drupal-DIC-Presentation/README.md

-# Demo 3 - Dependency Injection
+# Demo 4 - Container

 **The Drupal core code is left out of this repository to put the focus fully on the important files.**